dmbarbour/wikilon/docs/EditingAO.md

 Claw also ensures that a round-trip conversion starting from AO code is lossless.
 This is achieved by escaping AO whitespace by adding extra whitespace in Claw, i.e. `SP` in AO becomes `SP SP` in Claw.
 This can be useful for isolating Claw rewrites.

-## Evaluable Views
+## Feature Request: Evaluable Views

 Claw was designed for an earlier version of AO and ABC, before rewriting semantics and preservation of link structure.
 AO now has a nice property where we can evaluate from `AO → AO`, with the same dictionary.
 Optimally, we should also view the evaluated AO code as Claw and treat output equally as `Claw → Claw`.

 Unfortunately, use of words like `ratio` and `decimal` will not reliably be generated in program output.
 That depends very heavily on runtime accelerators.

-A dictionary should know about runtime accelerators.
-Presumably, users will derive from an accelerated dictionary.
-A reasonable conclusion is that *we should shove our definition of Claw into our dictionary*, such that it may be tuned for dictionary-specific conventions.
+Claw must be tuned to provided runtime accelerators.
+Runtime accelerators are most directly expressed by an accelerated dictionary.
+Hence, *Claw should be tuned to the dictionary*.
+The easiest way to achieve this is to define Claw within the dictionary, which has a bunch of extra benefits besides - like portable views.

 ## Comments

-I did not include comments in Claw because I favored the path of least resistance to be external documentation resources, such that developers define `foo.doc` and a few examples.
-However, representing comments is not difficult.
+I did not include comments in Claw because I favor the path of least resistance to be external documentation resources, such that developers define `foo.doc` and a few examples.
+However, representing comments is not difficult and may be useful.
 Consider:

         /* this is a comment */